sharf-shawon/arcshell-ar5-baofeng-bf-888s/README.md

 ### Why Licensing Matters

 1. **Default frequencies interfere with emergency services** - Some factory channels conflict with police, fire, and EMS
-2. **FCC actively monitors spectrum** - Violations are investigated and prosecuted
+2. **FCC actively monitors spectrum** - Violations are investigated and prosecuted (Rarely, but happens)
 3. **Penalties are severe** - Fines up to $10,000+ and potential criminal charges
 4. **It's actually easy to get licensed** - Most people pass with 1-2 weeks of study
 5. **License opens up legitimate use** - Access to repeaters, longer range, legal operation